Outline

 - Xhevahire Tërnava: An Attempt to Define Null Software Variability

-- Lauritz Timm: An Evaluation of Configuration-Aware Profiling Strategies: Investigating the Trade-Off between Performance Overheard and Measurement Precision
+- Lauritz Timm: An Evaluation of Configuration-Aware Profiling Strategies: Investigating the Trade-Off between Performance Overhead and Measurement Precision

 - Stefan Vill: Language Levels for the Universal Variability Language: An Extension Mechanism and Conversion Strategies